woojoo666/arcana-notes/notes6.md

 	bar:
 		increment(input: stateVar) // notice that you are creating an alias to stateVar, so the alias will be incremented, not stateVar

+this gives it a sort of read-only behavior outside of it's scope

 ### Shared Variables and Scopes

 so how do we make "shared" datastores?